VFKarsten/vf-advanced-java-development/README.md

 ## Prerequisites

+### Start Intellij IDE project - spring initializr
+To create a Springboot project in the IDE, go to the page https://start.spring.io/ to assemble the necessary components.

 ### Start MySQL - database as a docker container
 To start the database as a docker container, run the following command:
 ```